Svitlana-Lazurenko/task-manager/README.md

 # Task manager

 Task manager for manage company personal.
 This is the frontend part of the application.
-[Backend](https://github.com/Svitlana-Lazurenko/task-manager-backend).
+The backend is located [here](https://github.com/Svitlana-Lazurenko/task-manager-backend).

 Used Java Script, React, Redux, react hooks, Axios.
 Styles written using the library Emotion.